Ballbusting

 Overview

-Ballbusting is a consensual BDSM activity in which one partner deliberately applies blunt force to another's testicles (by kicking, kneeing, squeezing, slapping or striking.
+Ballbusting is a consensual BDSM activity in which one partner deliberately applies blunt force to another's testicles by kicking, kneeing, squeezing, slapping, or striking.
 It is usually classed as a focused subset of cock-and-ball torture (CBT) and overlaps heavily with female-dominant and humiliation play.
-Because the testicles are densely innervated and only thinly protected, it sits among the higher-risk forms of impact play and is firmly risk-aware activity.
-This article covers the term's origins, how the interest is expressed, its psychology, and) at length, its genuine medical hazards.
+Because the testicles are densely innervated and only thinly protected, the practice sits among the higher-risk forms of impact play.
+This article covers where the term comes from, how the interest is expressed, its psychology, how common it is, and its genuine medical hazards.

 History & origins